 The School of Pharmacy utilizes Pharmacy College Admission System (PharmCAS) for application and enrollment management.
 Applicants should read the website for information on how to apply through PharmCAS.

 The Admissions Committee reviews and proposes admission policies for requirements, standards and goals for admission to the SOP and uses a rolling admission process.
 PharmCAS verified complete applications will be continuously reviewed until the published deadline of the SOP for admission.
 PharmCAS verified complete applications that clearly fulfil admission requirements of the SOP are rank ordered based on academic achievements and other quality indicators.
 Based on the rank order, applicants will be invited for an onsite interview.
-The interview day activities include an interview with faculty and preceptors, group activities, essay writing and campus tour.
-Following the interview, the admissions committee make a holistic review taking into consideration the results from the interview day activities, academic accomplishment (e.g. GPAs, results from standardized tests, and course workload), recommendations, work and/or volunteer experience, among others and makes recommendations.
+The interview day activities include an interview with faculty and preceptors, essay writing and campus tour.
+Following the interview, the admissions committee takes a holistic review, taking into consideration the results from the interview day activities, academic accomplishment (e.g. GPAs, results from standardized tests, and course workload), recommendations, work and/or volunteer experience, among others and makes recommendations.

 |Specific Courses That Must Be Completed Prior To Matriculation||Quarter Credits||Semester Credits|